ctools/ctools/doc/source/users/tutorials/1dc/data_organisation.rst

    The pointing direction during an observation is fixed.

 .. warning::
-   Only the following header keywords have meaningful values:
+   Only the following header keywords in the ``EVENTS`` table have meaningful
+   values:

    * ``DATE_OBS`` - start date of observation (UTC)
    * ``TIME_OBS`` - start time of observation (UTC)